Can We Think Without Language?

 Okay.
 I’m talking too much about communication and not thinking.

 Non-verbal reasoning is thinking without using sentences.

 I gave this a lot of thought.
-Being that the concept was very involved, I was putting my thoughts into sentences in order to try to communicate with myself.
+Being that the concept was very involved, I was putting my thoughts into sentences to try to communicate with myself.

 Maybe one part of my brain was communicating with some other part by offering structured sentences to be diagnosed and interpreted.

-More importantly, I suddenly realized that I was allowing my brain to reflect on the thoughts.
-I tried to catch myself reflecting on notions without actually using words.
+More importantly, I suddenly realized that I was allowing my brain to reflect on my thoughts.
+I tried to catch myself reflecting on notions, without actually using words.

 We do think in many alternate non-linguistic ways.
 How often have you just considered a thought visually?
-Images can replace language for communication and for thinking.
+Images can replace language for communication and thinking.
 It's not uncommon to think with image representations.
-This can even help with interpretation.
+That can even help with interpretation.

 Conscious Thoughts and Feelings Don't Require Words

 Awareness or consciousness does not require words.
 There is still some form of thinking going on.